How does investing in a REIT work?

 The distributions paid out by REITs can help you increase your fixed-income returns and provide your portfolio with an added hedge against inflation, because when rental rates increase, so does a REIT’s income.

-Mind the risks — including rising interest rates
+Risks of investing in REITs — including rising interest rates

 Choosing a REIT isn’t always easy.
 You’ll want to find one with the right mix of assets and a strong management team that can consistently grow profits.
 That requires due diligence on your part.